PanduReddyMannuru/PanduReddyMannuru/README.md

-# Hi there, I'm PanduReddyMannuru! 👋
+# Hi there, I'm Pandu Reddy! 👋

 Welcome to my GitHub profile!
 I'm passionate about software development and always eager to learn new technologies.